Getting Started

 How to Start Running: The Walk-Run Method That Actually Works

 You don't start by running 30 minutes straight.
-You start by running 30 seconds and walking 2 minutes.
-Within 12 weeks, you'll be running continuously — and your body will be ready for it.
+You start by running 30 seconds and walking 2 minutes, then lengthen the running as your body adapts.
+Give it time and you'll be running continuously, with a body that's ready for it.

 Why Your Training Plan Has So Many Different Workout Types